 Best Vegetables For Starting Seeds Outdoors

 The best types of vegetables seeds to start outdoors are ones that are fast growing, cold hardy, and those that hate to be transplanted.
 Examples of vegetables that are easy to start outdoors are root crops like radishes, turnips, carrots and beets.
-Cold hardy seeds for salad greens like spinach, mache, lettuce and arugula, and quick growing crops like corn, beans, peas, and squash and zucchini seeds are all great choices.
+Cold hardy seeds for salad greens and herbs like spinach, mache, lettuce, arugula and parsley, and quick growing crops like corn, beans, peas, and squash and zucchini seeds are all great choices.

 How To Grow Plants From Seeds Step-By-Step